Discovering the Living Mosaic of Tanzania’s Biodiversity

 Swahili Greetings: Jambo for hello, Asante for thank you.

-Wildlife Etiquette: Keep safe distances, listen to guides, avoid loud noises.
+Wildlife Etiquette: Keep safe distances, listen to guides, and avoid loud noises.

 9. Discovering the Living Variety of Tanzania’s Biodiversity